cal-itp/data-analyses/.github/ISSUE_TEMPLATE/deploy-portfolio.md

 - [ ] Multiple notebooks deployed into own site

 ### Identify parts / chapters / sections
+For more information on how to structure your notebook, visit the Jupyter Book documentation for [Structuring the Table of Contents](https://jupyterbook.org/en/stable/structure/toc.html).

-Ex 1: RT analysis / district / ITP ID or
+**Ex 1**: RT analysis / district / ITP ID
-Ex 2:  district / ITP ID / notebook A, notebook B
+**Ex 2**:  district / ITP ID / notebook A, notebook B

 * Part
   * Chapter